-Leicester City and Newcastle United were in action at King Power this evening with of course Ayoze Perez involved, indeed a player who have been in both places, playing for Leicester City this evening and before seen scoring goals for Newcastle United.
+When Leicester City and Newcastle United are in action Ayoze Perez could be involved, as well as Chris Wood, indeed two players who have been in both places, playing for Leicester City this evening and before seen scoring goals for Newcastle United.

 Looking fra back the name Jackie Sinclair comes to mind, a Scottish forward that scored goals for the two clubs in the late 60’s.
 Signed by Leicester City from Dunfirmline Athletic and his importance was early to see, scoring 50 goals in 103 league appearances while at Filbert Street.
 He later won the Fairs Cup with Newcastle United, but sold on to Sheffield Wednesday after a just a year at St. James Park.